Slotshaven-digitek-2020/unity/README.md

-THIS EXAMPLE REQUIRES TWO FLOAT VALUES.
-These control the rotation of the cube.
+THIS EXAMPLE REQUIRES THREE OSC FLOAT VALUES.
+These control the intensity and direction of the spotlight.

 *Note: You may not notice the effect of these values on your unity project if it is running in the background, so make sure you bring it to the front of your screen.*